 Common Diseases for Rutabaga

 Most gardeners grow rutabagas without problems, but clubroot and root knot can both affect the plants.
 Fortunately, you can avoid both easily by rotating your crops.
-As long as you do not plant rutabagas in the same area again and again, your plants should stay free of both diseases.
+As long as you do not plant rutabagas in the same area again and again, or plant them in areas where you grew other plants in the Brassicaceae family for the past several years, your plants should stay free of both diseases.
 Proper soil drainage and proper pH level also help to avoid these issues.

 If you do have a diseased plant in your garden, remove and destroy it immediately so the problem doesn't spread.